A2Amir/Traffic_Sign_Classifier/README.md

 ```

-#### 1. Explore, summarize and visualize the data set: it is provided a basic summary of the data set.
+#### 2. Explore, summarize and visualize the data set: Here a basic summary of the dataset is provided.

 After loading the dataset, I asserted weathers the numbers of the training images and labels are equal or not.